microsoft/bedrock-cli/src/commands/ring/set-default.md

 ## Description

-SPK command to set a ring as the default for an initialized bedrock project.
+Bedrock command to set a ring as the default for an initialized bedrock project.

 ## Example